jacksongrove/impossibly/tests/README.md

 - Basic tools for testing
 - Other shared resources

-## Adding New Tests

-When adding new tests:

-1. Place unit tests in the `tests/unit/` directory
-2. Place integration tests in the `tests/integration/` directory
-3. Place feature-focused tests in the `tests/features/` directory
-4. Use the shared fixtures from `conftest.py` where possible
-5. Follow the existing naming conventions (`test_*.py` for files, `TestClassName` for classes, `test_method_name` for methods)

 ## Test Mocking

 Tests use the `unittest.mock` module to mock external dependencies, particularly: